“Why did I say anything? Was it nerves perhaps?”

 Chloe looked at her.
-The Djeb had sand coloured hair and down-turned eyes.
-Her skin seemed a touch darker and thicker than even an a moderately outdoorsy Solune.
-She was, all in all, not that much different than other Djeb people Chloe had seen—not even that much different than the Solune when, she thought about it.
+She had sand coloured hair, and down-turned eyes.
+Her skin seemed a touch darker and thicker than her own.
+Not that much different than other Djeb people she had seen—not even that much different than Solune when she thought about it.
 The woman also had the universal Djeb neutral expression, one of both constant joy and concern.

 “Oh!
 Even better!
 Would you like to do an interview with me?

-Chloe squinted at her.
-“Not right now.
-I am, ah, I’m looking for Alexandre Dirge, but I do not think she is here today.”
+Chloe squinted, “Not right now.
+I am, ah, I’m looking for Alexandre Dirge, but I do not think she’s here today.”

 “Oh, probably not.”